stuffaboutpete/picket/README.md

-# ClassyJS
+# Picket

 Hi, thanks for stopping by.
-ClassyJS is a library which allows you to create object-orientated architectures in JavaScript.
+Picket is a library which allows you to create object-orientated architectures in JavaScript.
 Whilst there is an extensive number of features, the project is very much in an early stage - there are bugs, there is no documentation, at least one significant feature is missing that stops it being production ready (info in the road map).

 I am keen to hear from anyone who is interested in contributing, whether that be actual pull requests or simply using the code and/or filing issues.